icaps2026/icaps2026.github.io/content/home/index.md

 Planning and Scheduling are optimisation problems which require finding a set of actions to complete a task, to achieve a goal, or to optimise one or more objectives.
 Effective solutions to planning and scheduling problems are critical for a variety of important application areas, including Industry 4.0, aerospace systems, supply chain management, software engineering, robotics, education, digital entertainment and more.

-**ICAPS 2026** is the 36th edition of the ICAPS conference series and will take place in Dublin, Ireland in June 2026.
+**ICAPS 2026** is the 36th edition of the ICAPS conference series and will take place in Dublin, Ireland in June/July 2026.

 <!-- {{< sponsors_table_json "sponsors/sponsors.json" >}}-->